chunyiw8080/SIT725_preowned_vehicles/README.md

 - /posts : The page to show all posts
 - /getallposts: The interface to return posts data to the front-end.
 - /posts/new: The interface to receive post data sent from .front-end, data will be wrote in the database.
-- /posts/:id (GET) : Return all data of a specific post to the front-end.
+- /posts/id/:id (GET) : Return all data of a specific post to the front-end.
-- /posts/:id (DELETE): Delete the specific post based on the post id.
+- /posts/del/:id (DELETE): Delete the specific post based on the post id.
-- /posts/:id (PATCH): Allow users to update the posts they have posted.
+- /posts/update/:id (POST): Allow users to update the posts they have posted.

 ### ⭐️ Valuation related routes
 - /valuation: Vehicle valuation method: The form data sent by the front-end will be routed here, and then a Python subprocess will be generated to execute the Python valuation script.
 Finally, the price will be returned to the front-end step by step

 ### ⭐️ Editor routes
-- /editor: Reusable editor page for creating new posts and updating post operations
+- /editor: Editor page for users to create new post
+- /editor/update/:id : Editor page for users to update their exists posts.

 <hr>